julienetie/wavefront/README.md

 ----
-### What does Antee stand for?
+### What does Antii stand for?
-"Antee" could refer to it's anti-framework-like traits or maybe it's size to power ratio resembling ants.
+"Antii" could refer to it's anti-framework-like traits or maybe it's size to power ratio resembling ants.
 The "tee" could be a nodd at Tee joints in plumbing for decoupling and intercepting.
 Or it could be the misspelling of a popular musican's past album.
 Choose your own adventure.